Choosing where to stay in Paris can be difficult but we're here to help.

 We personally consider Montmartre (18th arrondissement) our favorite neighborhood to stay in for our needs, but you may have something different in mind.

-Choosing where to stay in Paris is easy once you get the hang of how the city works.
 So grab your Paris Pass and let's get ready to start planning your Paris trip.

 1. Eiffel Tower – 7th Arrondissement

 The beauty of the 7th arrondissement is that it is centrally located on the left bank of the River Seine.

 You are close to everything.

 All of the major attractions like the Eiffel Tower, Les Invalides – home to Napoleon's Tomb, Musée d'Orsay, Musée Rodin, and the Musée du Quai Branly are located in this Paris district.

 This makes it the perfect place for first-timers to Paris as allows you to explore a lot in a small amount of time.

 This is one of the main reasons we recommend it in our Paris Itinerary.